datacarpentry/stata-economics/_episodes/02-data-quality.md

 ```
 {: .output}

+> ## Challenge
+> You have a database named `balances.dta` in `UTF-8` encoding.
+The database has a unique identifier variable `ceg_id` in the third column.
+Ceg_id is the Company Registration Number which have possible zeros as a first character.
+You also have addresses variable which contains full firm adresses between double quotes, stored in a long string format.
+You have a dataset already loaded into your Stata.

+Please write an import delimited for balances.dta and read the ceg_id variable as a string variable.
+If you get stuck feel free to use the help of the `import delimited` command.
+> > ## Solution
+> > import delimited balances.dta,varnames(1) stringcols(3) bindquotes(strict) encoding("utf-8") clear
+> >
+> > Identifiers sometimes have leading zeros, in which case it may be helpful to read and store them as string and destring it later.
+The stringcols option only workes with the number of the column, you are not allowed to use the name of the variable inside the brackets.
+> {: .solution}
+{: .challenge}

 Back to `latestpopulationcensus`.
 Because it looks like a numerical variable, we try to convert it from string.

 ```